 It is a great place to sit back and watch the many species of beautiful butterflies flitting between the flowers and warming themselves in the sun.
 Because of its closeness to the city centre and its unique mix of habitats that support myriad of birds and invertebrates, this reserve plays a vital role in Sheffield’s green corridor.

 The locally rare Cheilosia mutablis is amongst the 22 species of hoverfly that have been recorded at the reserve.
 There are also dragonflies, moths and butterflies, including gatekeeper and orange tip.
-Birds such as mistle thrush, bullfinch, goldfinch and long tailed tit nest and feed in the local area, while kingfishers, little grebe, moorhens and mallards all live nearby on the banks of the River Don.
+Birds such as mistle thrush, bullfinch, goldfinch and long tailed tit nest and feed in the local area.
+Kingfishers, grey wagtails and occasionally dippers can be observed on the adjacent stretch of the River Don.

 For more information on walking or cycling on this route, please see The Blue Loop.